 According to a GloPRO consumer perception survey overseen by BeautyBio, users seemed pretty happy with the product and its results.
 After using the tool three times a week for 30 days, 90% of users felt skin had a renewed glow and considered it as an alternative to fillers, 93% saw visible improvements in evenness of skin tone and overall appearance of the skin, and 97% agreed their skin looked younger and firmness of skin had been improved.

 The Science: A gentler treatment than professional microneedling

-When you visit your derm for a microneedling treatment, a professional uses a tool containing a cluster of tiny needles to penetrate the first layer of the skin, rejuvenating the complexion by boosting collagen production.
-This boost in collagen production can provide improvements in skin texture, reduced scarring and hyperpigmentation, and a reduced appearance of lines and wrinkles.
+When you visit your derm for a microneedling treatment, a professional uses a tool containing a cluster of tiny needles to puncture and penetrate the surface layer of the skin, which helps the skin go into collagen-production overdrive.
+This boost in collagen production helps thicken the skin, which can provide improvements in skin texture, reduce scarring and hyperpigmentation, and lessen the appearance of lines and wrinkles.
 When you use a microneedling tool at home like the GloPRO, you’re using what’s called a dermaroller, which penetrates the skin more superficially than a professional tool.